Ottawa's tech plan needs more work: experts

 However, he'd like to see the government consider some of the measures Australia is mulling.

-The country has been pursuing a code of conduct to ensure tech companies don't use their significant power to lessen competition in media and advertising and is also considering a law to force tech giants to pay media companies for the content hosted on their platforms by early October.
+The country has been pursuing a code of conduct to ensure tech companies don't use their significant power to lessen competition in media and advertising and is also considering a law to force tech giants to pay media companies for the content hosted on their platforms.

 Facebook has said it may block content from the country rather than abide by the law and code of conduct.